-The Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1996, the Company's Reports on Form 8-K dated January 6, 1997, February 27, 1997 and March 3, 1997 and the Company's Report on Form 8-K/A dated February 26, 1997 are hereby incorporated by reference in this Prospectus except as superseded or modified herein.
+The Company's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 1997, the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1996, the Company's Amendment on 10-K/A to its Annual Report on 10-K for the year ended December 31, 1996, the Company's Reports on Form 8-K dated January 6, 1997, February 27, 1997, March 3, 1997, April 11, 1997, April 21, 1997 and April 25, 1997 and the Company's Report on Form 8-K/A dated February 20, 1997 are hereby incorporated by reference in this Prospectus except as superseded or modified herein.
 All documents filed with the Commission pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act, after the date of this Prospectus and prior to the termination of the offering shall be deemed to be incorporated by reference into this Prospectus and to be a part hereof from the date of filing of such documents.
 Any statement contained in any document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
-Anv such statement so modified or superseded shall not be deemed, except as modified or superseded, to constitute a part of this Prospectus.
+Any such statement so modified or superseded shall not be deemed, except as modified or superseded, to constitute a part of this Prospectus.
 The Company will provide without charge to each person, including any beneficial owner, to whom this Prospectus is delivered, upon written or oral request of such person, a copy of any and all of the documents that have been or may be incorporated by reference herein (other than exhibits to such documents which are not specifically incorporated by reference into such documents).
 Such requests should be directed to Attention: Bradford T. Smith, Secretary, Laboratory Corporation of America Holdings, 358 South Main Street, Burlington, North Carolina 27215, (910) 229-1127.

-LABORATORY CORPORATION OF AMERICA HOLDINGS INDEX TO FINANCIAL STATEMENTS AND SCHEDULE
+INDEX TO FINANCIAL STATEMENTS AND SCHEDULE

-Independent Auditors' ReportF-2 Financial Statements: Consolidated Balance Sheets as of December 31, 1996 and 1995F-3 Consolidated Statements of Operations for each of the years in the three-year period ended December 31, 1996F-4 Consolidated Statements of Stockholders' Equity for each of the years in the three-year period ended December 31, 1996F-5 Consolidated Statements of Cash Flows for each of the years in the three-year period ended December 31, 1996F-6 Notes to Consolidated Financial StatementsF-8

-Financial Statement Schedule:

-II - Valuation and Qualifying Accounts and Reserves....F-26
+Page Consolidated Condensed Balance Sheets as of March 31, 1997 (unaudited) and December 31, 1996 F-2 Unaudited Consolidated Condensed Statements of Earnings for the three- month periods ended March 31, 1997 and March 31, 1996 F-3 Unaudited Consolidated Condensed Statements of Cash Flows for the three- month periods ended March 31, 1997 and March 31, 1996 F-4 Notes to Unaudited Consolidated Condensed Financial Statements F-5 Independent Auditors' Report F-6 Consolidated Balance Sheets as of December 31, 1996 and 1995 F-7 Consolidated Statements of Operations for each of the years in the three- year period ended December 31, 1996 F-8 Consolidated Statements of Stockholders' Equity for each of the years in the three-year period ended December 31, 1996 F-9 Consolidated Statements of Cash Flows for each of the years in the three- F 40 year period ended December 31, 1996 F-10 Notes to Consolidated Financial Statements F-12 Financial Statement Schedule: г 20 IIValuation and Qualifying Accounts and Reserves F-30